uidaholib/hello-arduino/2first_code.md

 Lets make an LED blink!

 For this project all we need is an UNO board, a usb cable, and the IDE.
 This mini project will get you oriented to the UNO, the IDE, and the code that makes it do *stuff*.

+> IDE = Integrated Development Environment = an application that allows you to edit/write code, compile it, and send it to Arduino devices.

 # 2.1 - First Arduino program